-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In New Mexico:

 - Juvenile court can retain jurisdiction over youth until age 21 in certain circumstances, provided that the offense alleged to have been committed occurred before the youth turned 18.
-N. M. Stat.
-Ann. § 32A-2-23(E) – (F).
+M. Stat.
+Ann. § 32A-2-23(E)–(F).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-New Mexico has one way that juveniles can be prosecuted as adults:
+New Mexico has one way that youths can be prosecuted as adults:

-- Statutory Exclusion: juveniles 15 and older charged with and indicted for first degree murder are prosecuted as adults.
+- Statutory Exclusion: youth 15 and older charged with and indicted for first degree murder are prosecuted as adults.
 N.M.
 Stat.
 Ann. § 32A-2-3(H).